temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

 1. **Install mcp-remote**

    a.
+Make sure you already have [Node v20+](https://nodejs.org/en/download) installed on your machine.

+   b.
 Over in Codespace, on the file explorer, on the right hand side you'll see `setup-mcp-remote.sh`.
 Right click, then click `Download` to save this file to your local machine.

-   b.
+   c.
 Open the terminal on your local machine and navigate to where you downloaded `setup-mcp-remote.sh`.

-   c.
+   d.
 Run `chmod +x setup-mcp-remote.sh`, then `./setup-mcp-remote.sh`.

-   d.
+   e.
 There will be two configurations, one for `claude_desktop_config.json` in Codespaces and one for `claude_desktop_config.json` in Claude Desktop.
 Copy the JSON output for Codespace and paste it to `claude_desktop_config.json` on Codepace.

-   e.
+   f.
 Leave this terminal window open until we are done with the setup.

    _Disclaimer: You need [`mcp-remote`](https://www.npmjs.com/package/mcp-remote), a Node.js package which connects Claude Desktop to remote MCP servers via HTTP/SSE.
 Without it, Claude Desktop can only connect to MCP servers running locally.
 You need to install `mcp-remote` and you need to do so with
    Node.js 20+.
 This script will do this for you._